 So next time you go on holiday, look out for diving standards ISO 24801-X, ISO 24802-X and ISO 24803, and snorkeling standards ISO 13289 and ISO 13970.
 They are just one example, among many, of how standards make an impact on our lives.

-Scuba Schools, Tauchausbildung GmbH is registered in Vienna and specialises in training recreational divers and diving instructors and in producing training materials.
+Scuba Schools, Tauchausbildung GmbH is registered in Vienna and specializes in training recreational divers and diving instructors and in producing training materials.